Dynamics365/dynamics365.github.io/_posts/2019-12-18-Enable-Power-BI-Embedded-in-cloud-hosted-Dynamics-365-finance-and-operations-8.0-+.md

 ![Image]({{site.url}}/assets/imagesposts/Enable-Power-BI-Embedded-in-cloud-hosted_3.png){:.border}

-## 5. PowerBI Embedded configuration
+## 5. PowerBI configuration (this is optional)

-The last step will be configuring power BI for the workspace; please follow the document [here](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/configure-power-bi-integration)
+Configuring power BI for the workspace; please follow the document [here](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/analytics/configure-power-bi-integration)

 This is what you should have after the setup

 ![Image]({{site.url}}/assets/imagesposts/Enable-Power-BI-Embedded-in-cloud-hosted_4.png){:.border}

+## Check the result

 If you want to check the result, go to *Workspaces > Customer credit and collections > Analytics all companies*